3mdeb/96boards-docs-wiki/LatestSnapshots.md

 Note that these snapshots represent engineering work in progress towards the next release.
 They may not be functional or stable and are provided as is without support.

 IMPORTANT NOTE:<br/>
 The installation process will overwrite all contents of the eMMC memory.
 This will remove all installed software and all user files.
-Before updating the OS make sure that you have saved any user files or data that you want to keep onto an SD Card or USB memory stick etc.
+Before updating the OS make sure that you have saved any user files or data that you want to keep onto an SD Card or USB memory stick etc.<br/>
+Note that for this release you MUST first update the bootloader using the procedure described in Section 4 below.
+If you have not already done this then you will need to do so before proceeding.

 To install updates you will need a Linux PC with fastboot support.
 For information on installing and setting up Fastboot see [Section 4: Board Recovery - Installing a Bootloader](#section-41) below.